 The IRS has claimed that they will typically only go back three years.
 They’ll do this unless they find “substantial errors” that are worth investigating.
 At which point, they’re likely to maximize the Statute of Limitations of 6 years.

 Still, knowing how far back the IRS can go does little to allay people’s concerns.
 This stems from a lack of clarity in the IRS process.

 In the next few sections, we’ll look at the types of IRS Audits, and the general process you can expect.

 After receiving your financial information, the IRS can query you on the information in a three ways:

 - The field audit – IRS agents will conduct their work at your office or your house

 - The office audit – You’ll be summoned to an office within the IRS

 - The correspondence audit – This is the least stressful, as it involves the provision of information, and questioning via mail.

 In a correspondence audit, you’ll be asked for various supporting documents and questions.
 In a field or office audit, you’ll sit down in person with an IRS officer to answer queries on your financial information.

-In both instances, you should enlist the help of a tax specialist to assist you with preparing and answering the IRS officials’ questions.
-One such tax specialist is CuraDebt.
-You can use the free tool on their website to see if you qualify for tax help.
+Again, you should enlist the help of a tax expert to assist you with preparing and answering the IRS officials’ questions.
+Curadebt offers a FREE consultation to people facing IRS Audit problems.